danielssonn/blockchain-oracles/Award/README.md

 - [x] Utility methods for the UI created to display awards, display vested awards, enable the withdrawal via dApp
 - [x] Winner can have multiple awards in parallel, each with its own reward and vesting
 - [ ] The NFT in the Award should be more independent from the Award - and possible to trade/move independently
-- [ ] Compose the NFT into the Award, vs. have the Award be ab NFT itself
+- [ ] Compose the NFT into the Award, vs. have the Award be a NFT itself
 - [ ] test, test, test!